techymaj/CampusGuide/Recess_Project_Term2_2023/src/README.md

 - **Route Planning:** Map your own path through the enchanted campus!
 Plan a journey from your current location or set a starting point, and the app shall weave a magical route to your desired destination! 🗺️

-- **User Authentication:** Unlock the secrets of personalization!
-Students and staff can access their unique features, such as saving favorite locations or tapping into additional campus services! 🔐

 - **Responsive Design:** The app magically adapts to any device, be it a grand desktop, a mystical tablet, or a humble smartphone!
 Enjoy a seamless experience wherever you roam! 📱

 ## Installation 🧙